 Hong Kong International Dragon Boat Races

-As the birthplace of modern dragon boat racing, Hong Kong hosts thrilling dragon boat races throughout the city during the festival.
+As the birthplace of modern dragon boat racing, Hong Kong buzzes with thrilling races all over the city during the Dragon Boat Festival.
 Among them, the most notable one is the Hong Kong International Dragon Boat Races.
+The races have been held since 1976, making it the most historically significant modern dragon boat race event at one of the highest professional levels in the world.

 Event Details